connor-ballinger/conr/README.md

 - New functions:

-  - check lubridate import and testthat
+  - check lubridate and testthat and tools dependencies
   - usethis::edit_rstudio_prefs and usethis::edit_rstudio_snippets
   - init_project: try setting active project in addition to directory for console output.